Admission into the Athletic Training Program

 - To assure the health and safety of the Athletic Training students and patients with whom they work, all students (freshman, transfer, and continuing) are required to meet the Technical Standards/Performance Indicators to ensure that they have sufficient abilities to meet the rigorous work expectations of a student studying Athletic Training.

-- To further protect the health and well-being, all students are required to have a complete physical exam and demonstrate appropriate immunizations before beginning the first professional Athletic Training course during the sophomore year (ATHT 201).
+- All students are required to have a complete physical exam and demonstrate appropriate immunizations before beginning clinical experiences.

 - The requirements for this physical exam are also explained during the pre-professional student body meetings and are available to students in the RSHS Academic Student Handbook, which all students receive.